Steel Serpent

 Steel Serpent (Davos) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of Iron Fist.

-Sacha Dhawan portrays Steel Serpent in the Marvel Cinematic Universe television series Iron Fist.
+Sacha Dhawan portrays Davos in the Marvel Cinematic Universe television series Iron Fist.

 Publication history

 The first, otherwise unnamed, Steel Serpent appeared in The Deadly Hands of Kung Fu #10 (1974), his only appearance, and was created by Jenny Blake Isabella and Frank McLaughlin.

 The second Steel Serpent, Davos, debuted in Iron Fist #1 (1975) and was created by Chris Claremont and John Byrne.

 Fictional character biography

-The Steel Serpent is a native of K'un-L'un named Davos, the son of Lei Kung.
-A gifted student of his father, Davos was one of two candidates who earned the right to challenge for the power of the Iron Fist but was defeated by Wendell Rand, adopted son of K'un-L'un's ruler Lord Tuan.
-Davos accused Tuan of unfairly favoring his adopted son and left the city without permission to confront the dragon Shou-Lao.
-Failing to defeat the dragon, he returned to K'un-L'un in disgrace and was exiled to Earth.

-Wendell Rand ultimately left K'un-L'un without facing the dragon to start a family.
-Twenty years later, Wendell's son Daniel succeeded in winning the Iron Fist power and soon afterwards also chose to return to Earth.
-Davos tracked Iron Fist to New York and stole his power, but as he had not earned it fairly, the Iron Fist consumed his body and Danny took it back into himself.
+Davos is a native of K'un-Lun and the son of Lei Kung.
+A gifted student of his father, Davos was one of two candidates who earned the right to challenge for the power of the Iron Fist.
+However, he was defeated by Wendell Rand, the adopted son of K'un-Lun's ruler Lord Tuan.
+Davos accused Tuan of unfairly favoring his son and left the city without permission to confront the dragon Shou-Lao.
+Failing to defeat the dragon, he returned to K'un-Lun in disgrace and was exiled to Earth.
+Twenty years later, Wendell's son Daniel succeeds in winning the Iron Fist power and soon afterwards returns to Earth.
+Davos tracks Iron Fist to New York and steals his power.
+Since he had not earned it fairly, the Iron Fist's power consumes Davos's body and returns to Danny.

-Davos transported his spirit to a realm accessible from the Anomaly Gem; reassembling the fragments of the gem, he restored his physical form and was reincarnated.
-Then, he again battled Danny and managed to successfully absorb the power of the Iron Fist.
-Returning to K'un-L'un, he overthrew Yu-Ti and took over the city.
-With Lei Kung's help, Danny defeated Davos without his power, thereby proving himself worthy of it once again.
-Yu-Ti was restored to his rightful place, while Davos escaped but was left permanently crippled in both body and mind for misusing the dragon's power.
+Davos's spirit travels to a realm accessible from the Anomaly Gem.
+After reassembling the fragments of the gem, he manages to restore his body.
+Davos successfully takes Iron Fist's power, then returns to K'un-Lun and overthrows Yu-Ti.
+With Lei Kung's help, Danny defeats Davos without his powers, thereby proving himself worthy of it once again.
+Davos escapes, but is left crippled for misusing Iron Fist's power.
+Davos is later defeated by Junzo Muto, who kills him by absorbing the remnants of the Iron Fist from his body.